 Conference proposals for the Modern Modeling Methods conference may fall into one (or more) of four categories: Methodological Innovation, Methodological Application, Methodological Illustration, or Methodological Evaluation.
 Methodological Innovation proposals introduce a new technique.
 Methodological Evaluation proposals present the results of empirical research evaluating a methodology.
 Most often, these will involve simulation studies.
 Methodological Application proposals present the methods and results of a real research study in which the technique was used.
 Methodological Illustration proposals provide a pedagogical illustration of when and how to use the technique; these papers are designed to help the audience be able to implement the technique themselves.

 Proposals for the 2018 conference are due February 1st , 2018.
 Notifications of presentation status will be emailed by February 19th, 2018.
-For more information about the conference and to submit conference proposals, please visit http://www.modeling.uconn.edu/ .
+To submit a conference proposal, please go to the submission portal.

 For more information about the 2018 Modern Modeling Methods conference, please visit http://www.modeling.uconn.edu/ .